whitepine33/hello-world/README.md

 # hello-world
-This is my test project
+This is my test project.
+I am testing editing a file and committing it as I need to learn how to use git comfortably.